PanDAWMS/InVEx/README.md

-# Visual Analytics Platform (VAP)
+# InVEx for ATLAS
-Visual Analytics Platform for ATLAS Computing
+Interactive Visual Explorer for ATLAS Computing metadata